 Partly because I had already seen many facets of the field of study during my higher professional education, I had a good idea of my interests.
 In fact, my range of interests has only been broadened thanks to the BDM master’s programme.
 I looked specifically for online (marketing) communication, copywriting, PR and AR & VR.

 What is your job title at the moment?

 At the moment I am a communications employee.

 Can you tell us something about your daily work?

-To what extent do your studies reappear in your work?
+To what extent does CIW reappear in your work?
 Does it connect properly?